BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

 ## Part Two: Web of Trust Credentials

 It can be relatively easy to validate official credentials from centralized authorities.
-However, Gordian Envelopes also allow for the issuance of peer-to-peer credentials by incorporating metadata that can aid in their validation.
+However, Gordian Envelope also allows for the issuance of peer-to-peer credentials by incorporating metadata that can aid in their validation.

 ### 4. Omar Offers an Open Badge [Web of Trust Credentials]